pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-25-the-difference-between-any-and-unknown-type-in-typescript.md

 ## Rule of thumb for any and unknown type

 Use `any` type only during the migration from JavaScript to TypeScript codebase, `unknown` otherwise.
-Karma will catch you if you assign an `any` type just because you cannot be bothered to define meaningful type!
+Karma will catch you if you assign an `any` type just because you can’t bothered to define meaningful type!